IAP-Bredefleur-April 25-257

 What differences do you observe in bud quality, stem length, and vase life between lilies grown in crates and those grown in soil?

-"In soil, you need to be cautious with irrigation to preserve soil structure.
-On benches, we can water much more precisely, resulting in longer stems and larger buds.
-Moreover, after planting, we place the forcing crates in a cold room at around 10°C. This allows the plants to sprout and develop root systems slowly before entering the greenhouse.
-That gives the plant a stronger start, more length, and ultimately a more robust flower."
+“In open ground, you have to be careful about watering to maintain soil structure.
+On tables you can water much more specifically.
+Moreover, after planting, we first place the hothouses in a cold room of around 10 degrees for a while.
+There they can quietly sprout and develop root systems before going into the greenhouse.
+That gives the plant a good start.

 How does this cultivation method contribute to a more sustainable and cleaner production process?